needle-tools/ar-simulation/Readme.md

 [![Zero Setup](../../wiki/images/simple-explanation.gif)](https://youtu.be/3b0rXkKGPF8)
 *This scene only uses ARFoundation features.*

-Because it's just another XR Plugin, it works with your existing app, ARFoundation, XR Interaction Toolkit, and even MARS.
-Zero code changes or setup needed!
+Because it's just another XR Plugin, it works with your existing app, ARFoundation, XR Interaction Toolkit, ...
+Zero changes to your code or setup needed! ✨

-## Quick Start
+## Quick Start ⚡
 - Install ARSimulation by dropping this package into Unity:
 - Open any scene that is set up for ARFoundation, or set up a new one with ARFoundation
 - Press Play